robrkerr/D3-visualising-data/09-d3exit.md

 }
 ~~~

-This means that we now have to call the update function from our event listener after updating `filtered_nations` based on the checkbox change:
+This means that we now have to call the 'update' function from our event listener after updating `filtered_nations` based on the checkbox change:

 ~~~{.js}
 d3.selectAll(".region_cb").on("change", function() {